 - HR will change your employment status in the system so that you will no longer be paying into Defined Benefit.

-In all circumstances you will retain your original Date of Hire and all rights under Article 16: Hourly Assignments, should you decide to return to work as an adjunct, as long as there’s no break-in-service longer than two consecutive semesters.
+In all circumstances you will retain placement with your original Date of Hire on your department's length of service list and retain all rights under Article 16: Hourly Assignments, should you decide to return to work as an adjunct, as long as there’s no break in service longer than as defined in Article 16.
 For more information, log onto the AFA Contract at http://www.santarosa.edu/afa/articles.shtml or contact the AFA office at firstname.lastname@example.org or 527-4731.